-Central Florida creates jobs at one of the highest rates in the country in a culturally diverse region that supports regional, national and global markets.
+Central Florida has experienced some of highest rates of job growth in regional, national, and global markets.
 But hidden by the region's impressive job growth is a twin challenge.
-On the one hand, large numbers of people work hard but struggle for more.
+On the one hand, large numbers of people work hard but struggle to afford housing, basic needs, and have savings.
 They have some education - a high school diploma or an associate degree at most.
-They have passions and aspirations, families to care for and monthly bills to pay.
-But they earn lower wages, because they lack the skills needed by local employers to compete and prosper.
+They earn lower wages, because they lack the skills needed by local employers to compete and prosper.

 At the same time, high-growth industries like healthcare, finance, technology, construction, manufacturing, hospitality management, and others starve for highly skilled people.
-These businesses miss growth opportunities.
-They can't produce, serve or distribute enough because they lack the right talent.
-What these two groups need is a trusted partner to connect them - an organization that understands what causes the gap between workers and businesses, and the ability to innovate and change the system to close the gap.
+These businesses miss growth opportunities, because they lack the right talent.
+What these two groups- career seekers and employers - need is a trusted partner to connect them - an organization that understands what causes the gap between workers and businesses, and the ability to innovate and change the system to close the gap.

-Career Source Central Florida (CSCF) solves that dual challenge of businesses clamoring for highly developed talent to stay competitive and people searching for enduring livelihoods with better wages.
+Career Source Central Florida (CSCF solves that dual challenge of businesses clamoring for highly developed talent to stay competitive, and people searching for enduring livelihoods with better wages.
 For individuals, CSCF opens career paths through services like certifications and specialized training.
-For high-growth industries, CSCF consults on workforce development strategies and optimizes its resources.
+For high-growth industries, CSCF consults on workforce development and talent attraction strategies, maximizing all resources.

-CSCF is one of 24 Florida workforce development boards representing Lake, Orange, Osceola, Seminole, and Sumter counties.
-CSCF is the second largest workforce board in the state providing talent development and talent solution services in a region that is home to about 75,500 businesses (QCEW, 2018Q1) and 2.6 million residents (U.S. Census, 2019).
+CSCF is one of 24 Florida workforce development boards and represents Lake, Orange, Osceola, Seminole, and Sumter counties.
+CSCF is the second largest workforce board in the state providing talent development and talent solution services in a region that is home to about 81,120 private businesses (Federal Reserve, Bank of St. Louis, Q12020) and 2.8 million residents (U.S. Census, 2019).
 CSCF is the designated entity to receive and administer U.S. Department of Labor funds on behalf of the five counties it serves.